Any-Winter-4079/LLM-Arduino-Robot/README.md

 ### Robot

-Install the Arduino IDE
+On the robot side, install the Arduino IDE.

-Install esp32 by espressif into Boards Manager
+Install esp32 by espressif into Boards Manager.

-Add:
+And add:

 - https://github.com/me-no-dev/AsyncTCP
 - https://github.com/me-no-dev/ESPAsyncWebServer